jbellsey/redux-model-utils/docs/actions.md

 ## Thunks vs. async actions

-You can use thunks in action maps.
-They behave identically to asynchronous actions.
+You can use thunks in action maps, if you need to invoke multiple actions, or do other processing.
+Internally, they behave identically to asynchronous actions.
 Simply use the `thunk` key instead of `async`.

 ```javascript
 let actionMap = {